MegaDetector

 - If you're a programmer-type looking to use tools from this repo, check out the MegaDetector Python package that provides access to everything in this repo (yes, you guessed it, "pip install megadetector").

-- If you have any questions, or you want to tell us that MegaDetector was amazing/terrible on your images, email us!
+- If you have any questions, or you want to tell us that MegaDetector was amazing/terrible on your images, or you have a zillion images and you want some help digging out of that backlog, email us!

 MegaDetector is just one of many tools that aims to make conservation biologists more efficient with AI.
 If you want to learn about other ways to use AI to accelerate camera trap workflows, check out our of the field, affectionately titled “Everything I know about machine learning and camera traps”.